Sticky Fingers Cooking logo

 Pros

-0 disclosed lawsuits, 0 government penalties, 0 franchisor enforcement actions, and 0 fraud allegations - all well below what's typical in Children's Services - a clean legal/regulatory record that reduces the risk and friction of operating in this system.
+Zero disclosed lawsuits, franchisee judgments, settlements, government penalties, and fraud cases - well below what's typical in Children's Services (bottom 5%) - gives you a clean legal record and reduces the chance you'll inherit regulatory or litigation headaches on day one.

 Cons

-Territory Protection Score: 35 - well below typical for Children's Services - you will have minimal territory protection, so the franchisor can open nearby locations or alternate channels that directly compete with your unit.
+Territory protection score of 35 - well below typical for Children's Services (bottom 10%) - means you will have weak territory rights and the franchisor could open nearby units or channels that compete with your location.

 Territory Protection